 1 Stevia (Natural Sweetener)- Sweetness: 200-350 times sweeter than sugar.

 Stevia is from the extract of the herb Stevia rebaudiana, which is a plant in the ragweed family.
-Stevia is commonly known as ‘sugar leaf’ and has been safely used for thousands of years.
+Stevia is commonly known as ‘sugar or sweet leaf’ and has been safely used for thousands of years.
 South American tribes used stevia to sweeten tea and because it was believed to have healing properties.

 Pure stevia contains no calories, no carbs and is zero on the glycemic index, it has the added benefit of stabilizing blood sugar and insulin levels after a meal.
 Additionally, it is typically 200-300 times sweeter than table sugar, meaning you only need to use a little to get a sweet taste in foods.
 Another benefit to using stevia as a sweetener is that it adds a slight nutrient boost to foods.
 It’s a great additive sweetener on a keto diet for many occasions and can even have a positive health impact.